akberthegreat2/Mirror/docs/reference/cli.md

 ## `mirror run`

-Run a pipeline or start the runtime from the current project settings.
+Load the configured settings and optionally a pipeline file, then start the runtime and execute the pipeline.
-When a pipeline file is supplied, Mirror loads it and executes the compiled DAG.
-When no pipeline file is supplied, Mirror starts and stops the configured runtime as a health check.